Foods | Cooking

 Hints & Tips

-This easy-to-make mashed potato recipe is perfect for Thanksgiving.
+This easy-to-make mashed potato recipe is perfect for Thanksgiving and Christmas.
 This recipe is classic, simple, and perfectly fits the

 season.
 What could go better with Turkey than cranberry sauce and some mashed potatoes?